 The Minister may, by regulation, delete a substance from Schedule 1 if the Minister is of the opinion that it is not produced by, or derived from, a micro-organism or is not able to cause disease in a human.
 Similarly, the Minister may, by regulation, remove a micro-organism, nucleic acid or protein from any of Schedules 2 to 4 if the Minister is of the opinion that it does not fall into the risk group to which that Schedule relates (clause 9(3)).
+Clauses 9(4) and 9(5) introduce a requirement for the Minister to consult an advisory committee, which will make its advice public.

-The Governor in Council may, by regulation, on the Minister's recommendation, a) add a substance to Part 1 of Schedule 5 if the Governor in Council is of the opinion that: 1) it is produced by, or derived from, a micro-organism and is able to cause disease in a human, and 2) all activities referred to in clause 7 should be prohibited in relation to it; b) add a microorganism, nucleic acid or protein to Part 2 of Schedule 5 if the Governor in Council is of the opinion that: 1) it is able to cause disease in a human, and 2) all activities referred to in section 7 should be prohibited in relation to it; or c) delete a substance, micro-organism, nucleic acid or protein from any of Schedules 1 to 4 if the Governor in Council adds it to Schedule 5 (clause 10(1)).
+The Governor in Council may, by regulation, on the Minister's recommendation, a) add a substance to Part 1 of Schedule 5 if the Governor in Council is of the opinion that:

+1) it is produced by, or derived from, a micro-organism and is able to cause disease in a human, and 2) all activities referred to in clause 7 should be prohibited in relation to it; b) add a micro-organism, nucleic acid or protein to Part 2 of Schedule 5 if the Governor in Council is of the opinion that:

+1) it is able to cause disease in a human, and 2) all activities referred to in section 7 should be prohibited in relation to it; or c) delete a substance, micro-organism, nucleic acid or protein from any of Schedules 1 to 4 if the Governor in Council adds it to Schedule 5 (clause 10(1)).

-According to clause 10(2) the Governor in Council may, by regulation, on the Minister's recommendation, delete a substance, micro-organism, nucleic acid or protein from Schedule 5 if the Governor in Council believes it is in the public interest to allow one or more of the activities referred to in section 7 to be authorized (by a licence issued under clause 18) in relation to that substance, etc.
+According to clause 10(2) the Governor in Council may, by regulation, on the Minister's recommendation, delete a substance, micro-organism, nucleic acid or protein from Schedule 5 if the Governor in Council believes it is in the public interest to allow one or more of the activities referred to in section 7 to be authorized (by a licence issued under clause 18) in relation to that substance, etc. Clauses 10(3) and (4) introduce a requirement for the Minister to consult an advisory committee, which will make its advice public.